conan-io/conan-center-index/docs/reviewing.md

 * use `cmake_find_package` if library has an [official](cmake.org/cmake/help/latest/manual/cmake-modules.7.html#find-modules) CMake module emulated in the recipe.
 * use `cmake_find_package_multi` if library provides an official cmake config file emulated in the recipe.
 If there are more than one target, try to use all of them, or add another executable linking to the global (usually unofficial) target.
 There are some ways to identify when to use it:
-    * Usually, project install their cmake files on `package_folder/lib/cmake`.
-The folder are removed from package folder by calling `tools.rmdir(os.path.join(self.package_folder), "lib", "cmake")`
+    * Usually, project installs its cmake files into `package_folder/lib/cmake`.
+The folder is removed from package folder by calling `tools.rmdir(os.path.join(self.package_folder), "lib", "cmake")`
     * Also, the upstream's cmakefile can use [install(EXPORT ..)](https://cmake.org/cmake/help/latest/command/install.html#export)
       to indicate an exported CMake config file.
     * When `self.cpp_info.filenames["cmake_find_package_multi"]`, `self.cpp_info.names["cmake_find_package_multi"]` are declared